ElectricityAuthority/gdx_grabber/README.md

 this downloads and extracts all gdx files since 1 January 2008 to the extraction dir.
 Specifing the --override option, overwrites any existing annual zip files.

-Default use is daily with a crontab:
+Default use is for periodic updates; i.e. daily with crontab/schedular:

     15 7 * * * /usr/bin/python /home/gdxgrab/gdxgrab.py >> log.tx 2>&1
 this downloads and overwrites the last month of GDX files, as per